Grahp/Website/pages/Quartz.md

 ### Theory Rules

 Theory rules are typically very abstract.
-We may write them down, but it's very imprecise, and has no real coordination with your theory.
+We may write them down, but it's very imprecise, and has no real coordination with your dictionary.

 In truth, theory rules are very simple.
 A theory rule just provides a function of some input that provides some output.
 This is known as the application function, and is what is applied during theory rule application.